torchnyu/blog/_drafts/2020-01-26-hey-man-i-have-an-idea-developer-edition.md

 When evaluating ideas, you should always ask yourself if you would use the product.
 And be honest!
 Don't say "maybe, yeah, I could see myself using xyz".
 No. You either want to use it or you don't.
+And if you don't want to use the product, why are you working on it?

-## Get Out
+# Get Out

 Let's say you're not interested.
 How do you get out?